-- A. Perform testing and balancing procedures on each system according to the procedures contained in [AABC's "National Standards for Total System Balance"] [ASHRAE 111] [NEBB's "Procedural Standards for Testing, Adjusting, and Balancing of Environmental Systems"] [SMACNA's "HVAC Systems Testing, Adjusting, and Balancing"] and in this Section. - 1.
-Comply with requirements in ASHRAE 62.1, Section 7.2.2 "Air Balancing." - B. Cut insulation, ducts, pipes, and equipment cabinets for installation of test probes to the minimum extent necessary for TAB procedures. - 1.
+- A. Perform testing and balancing procedures on each system according to the procedures contained in ASHRAE 111 "Measurement, Testing, adjusting and balancing of building HVAC Systems" and in this Section. - 1.
+Comply with requirements in ASHRAE 62.1-2004, Section 7.2.2, "Air Balancing." - B. Cut insulation, ducts, pipes, and equipment cabinets for installation of test probes to the minimum extent necessary for TAB procedures. - 1.
 After testing and balancing, patch probe holes in ducts with same material and thickness as used to construct ducts. - 2.
-After testing and balancing, install test ports and duct access doors. - 3.
+After testing and balancing, install test ports and duct access doors that comply with requirements in Division 23 Section "Air Duct Accessories." - 3.
 Install and join new insulation that matches removed materials.
-Restore insulation, coverings, vapor barrier, and finish. - C. Mark equipment and balancing devices, including damper-control positions, valve position indicators, fan-speed-control levers, and similar controls and devices, with paint or other suitable, permanent identification material to show final settings. - D. Take and report testing and balancing measurements in inch-pound units.
+Restore insulation, coverings, vapor barrier, and finish according to Division 23 Sections "HVAC Piping Insulation, Duct Insulation and HVAC Equipment Insulation." - C. Mark equipment and balancing devices, including damper-control positions, valve position indicators, fan-speed-control levers, and similar controls and devices, with paint or other suitable, permanent identification material to show final settings. - D. Take and report testing and balancing measurements in inch-pound (IP) units.

-3.4 GENERAL PROCEDURES FOR BALANCING AIR SYSTEMS
+3.04 GENERAL PROCEDURES FOR BALANCING AIR SYSTEMS

 - A. Prepare test reports for both fans and outlets.
 Obtain manufacturer's outlet factors and recommended testing procedures.
-Crosscheck the summation of required outlet volumes with required fan volumes. - B. Prepare schematic diagrams of systems' "as-built" duct layouts. - C. For variable-air-volume systems, develop a plan to simulate diversity. - D. Determine the best locations in main and branch ducts for accurate duct-airflow measurements. - E. Check airflow patterns from the outdoor-air louvers and dampers and the return- and exhaust-air dampers through the supply-fan discharge and mixing dampers. - F. Locate start-stop and disconnect switches, electrical interlocks, and motor starters. - G. Verify that motor starters are equipped with properly sized thermal protection. - H. Check dampers for proper position to achieve desired airflow path. - I. Check for airflow blockages. - J. Check condensate drains for proper connections and functioning. - K. Check for proper sealing of air-handling-unit components. - L. Verify that air duct system is sealed as specified in Section 233113 "Metal Ducts."
+Crosscheck the summation of required outlet volumes with required fan volumes. - B. Prepare schematic diagrams of systems' "as-built" duct layouts. - C. For variable-air-volume systems, develop a plan to simulate diversity. - D. Determine the best locations in main and branch ducts for accurate duct-airflow measurements. - E. Check airflow patterns from the outdoor-air louvers and dampers and the return- and exhaust-air dampers through the supply-fan discharge and mixing dampers. - F. Locate start-stop and disconnect switches, electrical interlocks, and motor starters. - G. Verify that motor starters are equipped with properly sized thermal protection. - H. Check dampers for proper position to achieve desired airflow path. - I. Check for airflow blockages. - J. Check condensate drains for proper connections and functioning. - K. Check for proper sealing of air-handling-unit components. - L. Verify that air duct system is sealed as specified in Division 23 Section "Metal Ducts."

-3.5 PROCEDURES FOR CONSTANT-VOLUME AIR SYSTEMS
+3.05 PROCEDURES FOR CONSTANT-VOLUME AIR SYSTEMS

 - A. Adjust fans to deliver total indicated airflows within the maximum allowable fan speed listed by fan manufacturer. - 1.
 Measure total airflow. - a.
 Where sufficient space in ducts is unavailable for Pitot-tube traverse measurements, measure airflow at terminal outlets and inlets and calculate the total airflow. - 2.
 Measure fan static pressures as follows to determine actual static pressure: - a.
 Measure outlet static pressure as far downstream from the fan as practical and upstream from restrictions in ducts such as elbows and transitions. - b.
 Measure static pressure directly at the fan outlet or through the flexible connection. - c.
-Measure inlet static pressure of single-inlet fans in the inlet duct as near the fan as possible, upstream from the flexible connection, and downstream from duct restrictions - d.
+Measure inlet static pressure of single-inlet fans in the inlet duct as near the fan as possible, upstream from the flexible connection, and downstream from duct restrictions. - d.
 Measure inlet static pressure of double-inlet fans through the wall of the plenum that houses the fan.